 Engine Oil Life System: Press the fuel information button until ENGINE OIL LIFE appears on the display.
-The engine oil life system shows an estimate of the oil's remaining useful life.
+The Engine Oil Life System shows an estimate of the oil's remaining useful life.
 It will show 100% when the system is reset after an oil change.
 It will alert you to change your oil on a schedule consistent with your driving conditions.

-Always reset the engine oil life system after an oil change.
-To reset the engine oil life system, use the fuel button to reach the ENGINE OIL LIFE screen and then press and hold the select button for five seconds while ENGINE OIL LIFE is displayed.
+Always reset the engine oil life after an oil change.
+To reset the Engine Oil Life System, use the fuel button to reach the ENGINE OIL LIFE screen and then press and hold the select button for five seconds while ENGINE OIL LIFE is displayed.
 OIL LIFE RESET will appear on the display for 10 seconds to let you know the system is reset.
 See Engine Oil Life System on page 5-16 for more information.

-In addition to the engine oil life system monitoring the oil life, additional maintenance is recommended in the Maintenance Schedule in this manual.
+In addition to the Engine Oil Life System monitoring the oil life, additional maintenance is recommended in the Maintenance Schedule in this manual.
 See Engine Oil on page 5-13 and Scheduled Maintenance on page 6-4.

-Customization Button
+Personalization Button

-i (Customization): Press the customization button to access the VEHICLE SETTINGS menu and customize the settings to your vehicle.
-See DIC Vehicle Customization on page 3-63 for more information.
+Press the personalization button to access the VEHICLE SETTINGS menu and customize the personalization settings to your vehicle.
+See DIC Vehicle Personalization on page 3-54 for more information.